yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 This guide will help you copy all of your system files, games, updates, and DLC from your switch to your computer and organize them in a format yuzu understands.
 This process should take about an hour to an hour and a half.

+## Hardware Requirements
+- A powerful single-core 64-bit CPU.
+- An NVIDIA GPU is recommended.

 ## Prerequisites
 - A Nintendo Switch vulnerable to fusee-gelee (purchased before July 2018 will definitely work, purchased after has a lower probability of working)
 - An SD card with at least ~29 GB of free space (an almost empty 32GB card will work)